Ultimate Guide to DEI in Your Wedding Business

 No matter what your background, it’s important to implement diversity, equity and inclusion initiatives into your wedding business.
 Not only will it make your services objectively better, but it will also open you up to new audiences looking for pros who can accommodate their needs.

-But, before this can happen for your business, you need to put in the work.
-The first step to incorporating DEI into your business is to acknowledge the fact that everyone has certain advantages or disadvantages that affect how society treats them.
+But before this can happen for your business, you need to put in the work.
+The first step to incorporating DEI into your business is to acknowledge that everyone has advantages or disadvantages that affect how society treats them.
 The next step is to understand the unconscious biases that you have and how they may affect your service offerings.

-Unconscious biases are stereotypes about individuals or certain groups that form without you even being aware of them.
-For example, if someone cuts you off in traffic, it’s likely you’ll assume that they are always a reckless driver, which can lead to you unconsciously thinking that they are a bad person because of it.
+Unconscious biases are stereotypes about individuals or specific groups that form without you even being aware of them.
+For example, if someone cuts you off in traffic, you’ll likely assume that they are always a reckless driver, which can lead to you unconsciously thinking that they are a bad person because of it.

 We all have our own set of unconscious biases, and though they are deeply ingrained, they can be unlearned.
-A great place to start is Project Implicit, a Harvard-run series of assessments that cover a wide range of topics geared towards uncovering biases.
-They’re incredibly eye-opening and can give you a foundation to start your unlearning process.
+A great place to start is Project Implicit, a Harvard-run series of assessments that covers a wide range of topics and is geared towards uncovering biases.
+They’re incredibly eye-opening and can provide a foundation for your unlearning process.

 Another way to unlearn your unconscious biases is to examine the thoughts behind your actions and choices.
 Continuously ask yourself questions like: